Skip to main content

 Prerequisites

-• A Sui testnet keypair with a USDC balance
+• A Sui testnet keypair with test USDC and a little SUI for gas

 • Node.js 24+